Hong Kong Drama Award for Best Original Music (Drama)

 Hong Kong Drama Award for Best Original Music (Drama) is presented by the Hong Kong Federation of Drama Societies at the Hong Kong Drama Awards ceremony, recognizing the most outstanding original musical composition created for a drama production of the year.

 The award was initially established as Best Original Score (最佳創作音樂) in 1992.
-It was later briefly renamed Best Original Music (Drama) in 2011, before being changed to Best Original Score (最佳配樂) the following year.
-Eventually in 2019, it reverted to Best Original Music (Drama), which remains its title to the present day.
+It was later briefly renamed to Best Original Music (Drama) in 2011, before changing to Best Original Score (最佳配樂) the following year.
+Eventually in 2019, it was reverted to Best Original Music (Drama) and remaining to this date.